 When shopping for a mortgage or car loan, try to submit all your applications within a short period.
 This will help ensure that multiple hard inquiries are treated as a single inquiry by credit scoring models, minimizing their impact on your credit score.

-Building and Maintaining Good Credit Habits
+Build and Maintain Good Credit Habits

 Adopting good credit habits, such as making timely payments and keeping credit card balances low, can help offset the impact of hard inquiries on your credit score.